go-monk/.github/profile/README.md

-This organization holds text and programs that I write to keep learning and experimenting.
-You might find (some of) it useful.
-Here's some feedback about the content:
+This organization holds the text and code I write to keep learning and experimenting.
+You might find (some of) it useful — here’s some feedback:

 > This is well-written and a great explanation, thank you!
 -- [John Arundel](https://bitfieldconsulting.com) on [reddit](https://www.reddit.com/r/golang/comments/1np884o/comment/nfz99xu)